Post-Graduate Fellowship: University of Massachusetts Amherst

 Center for Counseling and Psychological Health

-Du Bois Scholars Fellowship
+W.E.B.
+Du Bois Diversity Fellowship

 FELLOWSHIP TRAINING OVERVIEW

 The training philosophy/educational model is focused on developing practitioners in a university-based managed care setting.
 The core of this model lies in the mentor-apprenticeship supervisory relationships.
 Our goal is to produce very competent multi-modal practitioners who will successfully transfer treatment skills to a variety of outpatient settings within the rapidly evolving world of health care.
 To achieve this fellows will continue as a part of our multidisciplinary treatment teams utilizing a variety of brief treatment modalities to address a wide range of diagnoses and presenting problems.
 These include intensive brief therapies for individuals, couples, crisis intervention, on-call management of emergencies, and outreach/consultation.
 Disciplines represented within the treatment teams include clinical psychology, psychiatry, advanced practice nursing, clinical social work, together with trainees in psychology and social work.
-In addition, a “web of mentors” specifically drawn from a pool of qualified licensed clinicians of color will be engaged to mentor and support the Du Bois Scholars.
+In addition, a “web of mentors” specifically drawn from a pool of qualified licensed clinicians of color will be engaged to mentor and support the W.E.B.
+Du Bois Fellows.

 Eligibility: Successful completion of social work master’s degree.